lac-dcc/honey-potion/README.md

 To run your program, just go into the bin directory and run the executable with privileges.

+You may run the program with the `-p` flag to print all maps and the `-t <seconds>` flag to set how many seconds the program will run.

 Notice the `license` option: as eBPF demands, we need to specify a license to our program.
 Currently, `Honey` accepts one more option besides the license.
 The option `clang_formater` can take the path of the `clang-formater` executable, and it'll use it to beautify the C file generated.